-The Social Finance Academy is developing content tailored specifically for philanthropic and public funders interested in blended finance.
-In the meantime, feel free to register and test out the content below, designed for social entrepreneurs and impact investors.
+The Social Finance Academy is developing content specifically shaped towards philanthropic and public funders interested in blended finance and impact investment.
+Feel free to register, enjoy our blended finance knowledge test and check out other packages that we designed for social entrepreneurs and impact investors.

 According to the World Economic Forum and the OECD, blended finance is the strategic use of development finance and philanthropic funds to mobilize private capital for emerging and frontier markets.